 Mohs surgery is most commonly used for the treatment of skin cancers in the following circumstances:

-- When the skin cancer has recurred after being treated by another method.
-A recurrent cancer can be more difficult to remove because it may grow beneath the scar before surfacing, resulting in its true borders being difficult to identify
+- When the skin cancer has reoccurred after being treated by another method.
+A recurrent cancer can be more difficult to remove because it may grow beneath the scar before surfacing, resulting in its true borders being difficult to identify.

-- Where the skin cancer is on an area of the body that is conducive to aggressive growth (have more roots), such as the center of the face
+- When the skin cancer is on an area of the body that is conducive to more aggressive growth, such as the center of the face.

-- Where the margins or borders of the skin cancer are very indistinct, meaning that it is difficult to see where skin cancer ends and normal tissue begins
+- When the skin cancer's margins or borders are indistinct, so that it is difficult to see where skin cancer ends and normal tissue begins.

-- Incidents in which a skin cancer has been surgically excised, but the pathology lab report indicates some of the cancer has been left behind - sometimes described as "the margins are positive."
-A scar may exist without other visible evidence of skin cancer
+- When a skin cancer has been surgically removed, but the pathology lab report indicates that some of the cancer has been left behind.
+(This may sometimes be described as the cancer having "positive margins."
+In these cases, a scar may exist without other visible evidence of skin cancer.